javaparser/javaparser/README.md

 The _dev-files_ dir contains configurations for the Eclipse and the IDEA formatters (I took them from the JavaParser project, thanks guys!).

 [![Walkmod Status](http://walkmod.com/pulls/ftomassetti/java-symbol-solver/master/status.svg)](http://walkmod.com)

+An overview of the architecture of the project is available in Design.MD

 ## Contributing